distrakt/OmEspHelpers/README.md

 ## Installation ##

+1. Download and expand the zip file of this project.
+1. Rename the folder from OmEspHelpers-master to just OmEspHelpers.
-Put OmEspHelpers/ into the Arduino libraries folder, like ```.../Documents/Arduino/libraries/OmEspHelpers/``` on Mac.
-You can read the headers and source in `.../OmEspHelpers/src```.
+1. Put OmEspHelpers/ into the Arduino libraries folder, like ```.../Documents/Arduino/libraries/OmEspHelpers/``` on Mac.
+1.You can read the headers and source in `.../OmEspHelpers/src```.

 ## Example ##